 Enable Full-Funnel Analytics and Advanced Targeting

-Once events are imported from mParticle or Segment, they are attributed to campaigns using Branch’s People-Based Attribution engine, and are available wherever you would normally see events in Branch.
+Once events are imported from mParticle or Segment, they are attributed to campaigns using Branch’s attribution engine, and are available wherever you would normally see events in Branch.
 You can get full-funnel analytics — from click through to purchase or revenue — by importing events server-to-server, and viewing them in the Branch dashboard.
 Even if there is not a specific campaign to attribute a key event to, Branch will still tie these events to a user.

 This enables a number of powerful new use cases, such as:

 - Targeting users who have completed a purchase with a specific web-to-app Journeys using creative specifically designed for your high-value users.

 - Using Universal Ads to send imported purchases or other events back to ad networks, with the ability to build audiences in those networks based on attributed purchases.

 - Connecting web and app events to offer full visibility into the cross-platform performance of your Universal Email campaigns.
 For example, you can see how many purchases your users completed in the app versus on the web.